The PREDICTS project

 The PREDICTS project is collecting data from scientists worldwide in order to produce a global database of terrestrial species' responses to human pressures.

-Thanks to generous contributions from researchers, and a great deal of hard work by students and staff at Imperial College London UNEP-WCMC, the project now has over 900,000 biodiversity records from over 10,000 sites, covering more than 20,000 species.
+Thanks to generous contributions from researchers, and a great deal of hard work by students and staff at the Natural History Museum and UNEP-WCMC, the project now has over 1.5 million biodiversity records from over 13,000 sites, covering more than 27,000 species.

 But, we always need more data!
 If you are interested in contributing to the PREDICTS database, check out our contribution page for more information.